zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 - Trained classification model: required for automated scoring.
 See Section 4 for details.
 These have .pth format.

-# Section 3: Manually assigning brain state labels
+# 3. Manually assigning brain state labels
 1. Select the recording you wish to modify from the recording list, or add a new one.
 2. Click the "Select recording file" button to set the location of the